-- Professional air or ground ambulance transport from a facility capable of treating your condition. - Professional ground ambulance transport to or from any location when you are physically and mentally capable of being a passenger in a private vehicle. - Professional ground ambulance roundtrip transports from your residence to a medical provider for an appointment or treatment and back to your residence. - Professional air or ground transport when performed primarily for your convenience or the convenience of your family, physician, or other health care provider.

-- Professional, non-emergency air ambulance transports to any location for any reason. - Nonprofessional air or ground ambulance transports to any location for any reason.
-This includes nonambulance vehicles such as vans or taxis that are equipped to transport stretchers or wheelchairs but are not professionally operated or staffed.
+- Air or ground ambulance transport from a facility capable of treating your condition. - Air or ground ambulance transport to or from any location when you are physically and mentally capable of being a passenger in a private vehicle. - Round-trip transports from your residence to a medical provider for an appointment or treatment and back to your residence. - Air or ground transport when performed primarily for your convenience or the convenience of your family, physician, or other health care provider, such as a transfer to a hospital or facility that is closer to your home or family. - Non-ambulance transport to any location for any reason.
+This includes private vehicle transport, commercial air transport, police transport, taxi, public transportation such as train or bus, rideshare vehicles such as Uber or Lyft, and vehicles such as vans or taxis that are equipped to transport stretchers or wheelchairs but are not professionally operated or staffed.